openxc/openxc-message-format/README.md

 TODO it'd be nice to have the OBD-II PIDs built in, with the proper conversion functions - that may need a different output format

-If you're just requesting a PID, you can use a simplified format for the
+If you're just requesting a PID, you can use this minimal field set for the `request` object:
-request:

     {"bus": 1, "id": 1234, "mode": 1, "pid": 5}